Review the information in this section before upgrading. Perform any recommended actions.

 Protect your data by creating a backup.
 The backup should include the

 mysqlsystem database, which contains the MySQL data dictionary tables and system tables.
 See Database Backup Methods.Important

-Downgrade from MySQL 8.0 to MySQL 5.7 (or from a MySQL 8.0 release to a previous MySQL 8.0 release) is not supported.
+Downgrade from MySQL 8.0 to MySQL 5.7, or from a MySQL 8.0 release to a previous MySQL 8.0 release, is not supported.
 The only supported alternative is to restore a backup taken before upgrading.
-It is therefore imperative that you backup your data before upgrading.
+It is therefore imperative that you backup your data before starting the upgrade process.

 Review Section 10.2, “Upgrade Paths” to ensure that your intended upgrade path is supported.

 Review Section 10.4, “Changes in MySQL 8.0” for changes that you should be aware of before upgrading.
 Some changes may require action.